A determinacy approach to Borel combinatorics: Introduction

+In the theorem above, $G$ may be chosen to arise from a free Borel action of $(\Z/2\Z)^{*n}$.

+Our results above involve graphs of the form $G(\Gamma,\N)$.
+Answering a question originally posed in an early version of this paper, Seward and Tucker-Drob~\cite{1402.4184} have shown that for all marked groups $\Gamma$, and all $n \geq 2$, we have $\chi_B(G(\Gamma,\N)) = \chi_B(G(\Gamma,n))$.
+Hence, our results apply to graphs of the form $G(\Gamma,2)$ as well.

 Next, we turn to Borel edge colorings.
 Let $G$ be a Borel graph on a standard Borel space $X$.
 If $x, y \in X$ then we say the set $\{x,y\}$ is an edge of $G$ if $x \G y$.
-Now given a Borel graph $G$, its dual graph $\check{G}$ is the graph whose vertices are the edges of $G$, and where distinct $\{x,y\}$ and $\{z,w\}$ are adjacent if $\{x,y\} \inters \{z,w\} \neq \emptyset$.
+The \define{line graph} $\check{G}$ of $G$ is the graph whose vertices are the edges of $G$, and where distinct $\{x,y\}$ and $\{z,w\}$ are adjacent if $\{x,y\} \inters \{z,w\} \neq \emptyset$.
 A \define{Borel edge coloring} of $G$ is defined to be a Borel coloring of $\check{G}$.
-The \define{Borel edge chromatic number} of a Borel graph $G$, denoted $\chi_B'(G)$, is the Borel chromatic number of its dual graph.
+The \define{Borel edge chromatic number} of a Borel graph $G$, denoted $\chi_B'(G)$, is the Borel chromatic number of its line graph.

-It is a classical theorem of Vizing (see e.g.\ \cite{MR2159259}*{Theorem 5.3.2}) that every $n$-regular graph has an edge coloring with $n+1$ colors.
-Kechris, Solecki and Todor\v{c}evi\'c have asked if the analogous fact is true for $n$-regular Borel graphs~\cite{MR1667145}*{page 15}.
-More recently, this question has attracted some interest from the study of graph limits \cite{MR2644905} \cite{1205.4356}*{Remark 3.8}.
+It is a classical theorem of Vizing (see e.g.\ {\cite[Theorem 5.3.2]{MR2159259}}) that every $n$-regular graph has an edge coloring with $n+1$ colors.
+Kechris, Solecki and Todorcevic have asked if the analogous fact is true for $n$-regular Borel graphs~{\cite[page 15]{MR1667145}}.
+More recently, this question has attracted some interest from the study of graph limits \cite{MR2644905} {\cite[Remark 3.8]{1205.4356}}.
 We show that this question has a negative answer, and we calculate exactly what Borel edge chromatic numbers can be attained by an $n$-regular Borel graph.
 Note that if $G$ is an $n$-regular Borel graph, then since $\check{G}$ is $2n-2$ regular, we see that $\chi_B(\check{G}) \leq 2n-1$ by Theorem~\ref{KST_ncoloring}.
 We show that this obvious upper bound can be achieved, even using acyclic and Borel bipartite graphs (see \ref{edge_coloring_a}).
 Recall that a \define{Borel bipartite graph} is a Borel graph $G$ on $X$ for which there is a partition of $X$ into two Borel sets $A$ and $B$ such that if $x \G y$, then either $x \in A$ and $y \in B$, or $x \in B$ and $y \in A$.

 \begin{thm} For every $n \geq 1$ and every $m \in \{n, \ldots, 2n-1\}$, there is an $n$-regular acyclic Borel bipartite graph $G$ such that $\chi'_B(G) = m$. \end{thm}